mk1859/single_seed/README.md

 ## Seurat object

-We obtained final matrices of counts for both single seed experiments.
-Now we prepare Seurat object (REF) with sctransform normalization (REF).
-To do that we prepared wraper function that takes matrix and extracts information about seeds from their names.
-Optionally fraction of background reads may be used as varaible to regress.
+After we obtained filtered matrices of counts for both single seed experiments, we created Seurat objects (REF) with sctransform normalization (REF).
+To do this, we prepared a wrapper function that takes the count matrix and extracts information about seeds from their names.
+Optionally fraction of background reads may be used as a variable to regress.

 Time-course experiment.
-Here, due to high background content in some libraries we regressed fraction of background reads.
+Here, due to high background content in some libraries, we regressed the fraction of background reads.
 ``` R
 seurat_timecourse <- seurat_object (filtered_timecourse, background = background_timecourse)
 ```

-DOG1 experiment.
-Here, we did not regress fraction of background reads.
+*dog1-4* experiment.
+Here, we did not regress the fraction of background reads.
 ``` R
 seurat_dog1 <- seurat_object (filtered_dog1, background = background_dog1, include_background = FALSE)
 ```

-We calculated PCA during preparation of Seurat objects.
-Now we ploted it to show tratments and batches (libraries).
+We calculated PCA during the preparation of Seurat objects.
+Now we plotted it to show treatments and batches (libraries) with the pca_discrete function.
-To do this we prepared function exporting dimention reduction and metadata from Seurat object.
-It is possible to chose color pallet from ggthemes and exclude some treatments from the plot.
+This function exports dimension reduction and metadata from the Seurat object.
+It is possible to choose color pallet from ggthemes and exclude some treatments from the plot.

 time-course experiment
 ``` R